Out of Scope:

 - [TSQuestion] There appears to be no provision for type A and D transaction totals to be entered directly on Schedule D.

 If the number of sales transactions exceed about 10 and the amounts are summarized by A-F types and short-term and long-term totals:

 - Make a copy of (or scan) the broker summary and detailed transaction list pages to submit to the IRS.
+Not required if all are reported to the IRS (type A or D).
 Up to 5 documents at 5 Mb each can be attached.

 - Attach scan at the Federal Section > Income > Capital Gain and Losses > PDF Attachments TS page.

 - (ERO reminder: copies of Form 8453, broker statement and relevant 8949 pages go to Austin if not scanned.)